Skip to content

 If you plead not guilty to the breach of the ADVO, you will have to prove that you weren’t aware of the terms of the ADVO.
 The prosecution will do its job of prove without a reasonable doubt that you did commit the breach of the order “knowingly”.
 If the prosecution successfully proves its charges, then you will be penalised accordingly.

-However, at Benjamin Leonardo – The Defenders, our Sydney based team of criminal defence lawyers have achieved positive results for clients in such situations.
+However, at Essere – The Defenders, our Sydney based team of criminal defence lawyers have achieved positive results for clients in such situations.
 To keep you protected from conviction, our domestic violence lawyers will use their rich experience of 29 years to challenge the allegations made against you with the below-explained defence strategies.
 If our lawyers are successful at securing you a win, there are chances the Court may completely dismiss the charges against you, and you may no longer be penalised.
 It may also reduce the severity of penalties or downgrade the entire case to a less significant charge which will prove favourable than imprisonment.

 THE DEFENCE